 One-time performance art pieces last forever.
-If you wish for a moment to be unique, just ask for it: firstname.lastname@example.org
+If you want a moment of life to be unique -birth, engagement, reconciliation, farewell-. write to me: firstname.lastname@example.org

 Documentary (Alex Pallí art exhibition, Espai Tònic, Vulpellac).
 Audio here